GENERAL MEDICINE

 - thrombi form in the paretic leg and/or the pelvic veins

-- most symptomatic DVTs are proximally located (thigh, pelvis)
+- most symptomatic DVTs are located proximally (thigh, pelvis)

-- the maximum incidence is between days 3-7
+- most DVTs occur between days 3-7

 - the most feared complication is pulmonary embolism (PE)